The-Yak-Collective/yakcollective/README.md

 	- `.github`
 - [ ] Reimplement join page form using [Netlify Forms](https://docs.netlify.com/forms/setup/)
 - [ ] Move [IT infrastructure map](https://roamresearch.com/#/app/ArtOfGig/page/w6uAG9Pig) from DOT/Graphviz to something like Mermaid
-	- ChatGPT makes a decent first-pass, but it doesn't really understand multi-path commands
+	- ChatGPT makes a decent first-pass, but it doesn’t really understand multi-path commands
 	- The goal here is Foam/GitHub compatibility
 	- Add it to the `private` directory
 	- Probably should rebuild SVG on update…